PaulSandoz/openjdk-jigsaw-examples/services/ServiceExample/README.md

   ant -f build8.xml all

-This example can be loaded and edited in NetBeans.
+This example can be loaded and edited in NetBeans, although NetBeans will of course no nothing about modules, so expect to see some red squiggly lines in the editor.